-Economic regulation must consider quality together with price because lowering of quality is economically the equivalent of a high price.
-Price controls such as multi-year RPI-X price/revenue caps which provide incentive to reduce expenditure can result in reduced quality of service unless the regulator implements a Quality of Service monitoring programmes.
+Economic regulation must consider quality together with price because lowering of quality is economically the equivalent of a higher price to the customer.
+Price controls such as multi-year RPI-X price/revenue caps which provide incentive to reduce expenditure can result in reduced quality of service unless the regulator implements Quality of Service monitoring programmes.
 These programmes therefore complement price regulation.
-There are a number of methods of providing incentives to improve service performance.
-These include:
+There are a number of methods of providing incentives to improve service performance including: